 Early Attempts and Summits

-- The first attempt was in 1921 by a British expedition from the north (Tibet) side
+- The first attempt was in 1921 by a British climbers George Mallory and Sandy Irvine from the north (Tibet) side

 - The first summit was on May 29, 1953 by Sir Edmund Hillary from New Zealand and Tenzing Norgay, a Sherpa from Nepal.
 They climbed from the south side on a British expedition lead by Colonel John Hunt.